 Writing

-• Names are a central point in the story.
+- Names are a central point in the story.
 Introduce research skills with a simple task: have students find out what their own names mean or why their names were chosen, and write a paragraph about it.

-• Fairy tale parents are pretty casual with their children.
+- Fairy tale parents are pretty casual with their children.
 Challenge your class to write a Q and A column on parenting for the Fairy Tale Times.
 “Q: I incautiously promised my firstborn child to a magical being.
 What should I do?
 A: There’s a lot of that going around…”

 Science

-• Gold is amazing stuff.
+- Gold is amazing stuff.
 It is beautiful and imperishable, and you can make a great range of things from it.
 It is no wonder that people have prized it throughout history.
 But it used to be that people also tried to think of ways to make it.
 The field of study that focused on finding “the Philosopher’s Stone,” which could turn base metal into gold, was called alchemy, and it was the forerunner of our modern chemistry.
-If your class finds that funny, remind them that turning plants into thread or oil into soap — both of which people can do — are no less likely on the face of it that turning lead into gold.
+If your class finds that funny, remind them that turning plants into thread or oil into soap — both of which people can do — are no less likely on the face of it than turning lead into gold.

-• “The Old Alchemist” is a Burmese folktale about turning base elements into gold.
+- “The Old Alchemist” is a Burmese folktale about turning base elements into gold.
 It also includes a father and his daughter and a marriage.
 Compare it with “Rumpelstiltskin.”

-• The Minerals Information Institute has a lesson on the history of gold and its relationship to human history.
+- The Minerals Information Institute has a lesson on the history of gold and its relationship to human history.

-• Visit the county fair or Sheep to Shawl and see someone spin.
+- Visit the county fair or Sheep to Shawl and see someone spin.
 Not practical?
 The Joy of Handspinning has lots of spinning videos.
 Start here for a look at the history of textile science and technology.
 This is a good intro to the topic of invention, how technological change affects humans, and the connection between science and economics.

 Character Education

-• “Rumpelstiltskin” has a lot of character issues going on.
+- “Rumpelstiltskin” has a lot of character issues going on.
 The miller brags about his daughter, and gives her up to the king out of cowardice and/or greed, depending who is telling the story.
 The king greedily uses the girl’s supposed skill to amass wealth, and is cruel to her, though just how cruel depends on the version of the story.
 The girl makes a promise she doesn’t intend to keep, and we could say that she shows a lack of initiative for drifting into the situation, dishonesty for hiding Rumpelstiltskin’s part in the solution, and lack of judgment for marrying the cruel and greedy king.
 Rumpelstiltskin’s motivation is a little mysterious, but he is definitely bad-tempered.
 On the other hand, the miller is proud of his daughter, the girl is trying to save her father, the king is a man of his word, and Rumpelstiltskin is at the least hardworking and skillful.
 Challenge students to decide which of the characters in the story shows the best behavior and which the worst.
 This is an excellent opportunity for discussion, comparison, the use of graphic organizers, and the persuasive essay.

-1. Vivian Vande Velde Modern takes on classic fairy tales such as Red Riding Hood, Hansel and Gretel, and Rumpelstiltskin.
+Vivian Vande Velde Modern takes on classic fairy tales such as Red Riding Hood, Hansel and Gretel, and Rumpelstiltskin.
 Newfangled Fairy Tales